dullhunk/book/careers-lab/manchester/local-employers/north-west.md

 ========================================================
 This page (Shortcut url [git.io/manc]) lists organisations in (and around) Manchester that have employed Computer Science students, either before or after graduation.
 This data is in the process of being migrated to the *Moving your Future* chapter of *Coding your Future* at [cdyf.me/moving.html](https://www.cdyf.me/moving.html)

-If you want to add your organisation to this list, scroll down to the bottom of the page for instructions on how to do so.
+If you want to add your organisation to this list, or update the details listed, scroll down to the bottom of the page for instructions on how to do so.

 ## Employers in Manchester that recruit Computer Scientists
 This is a partial list of employers in Manchester ([Manc-hattan?](https://www.theguardian.com/artanddesign/2019/oct/21/welcome-to-manc-hattan-how-the-city-sold-its-soul-for-luxury-skyscrapers)) and the [Northern Powerhouse](https://northernpowerhouse.gov.uk/) that recruit Computer Science students.
 This is by no means a comprehensive list, but will give you a quick flavour of employers in Manchester, Leeds, Liverpool, Sheffield and [Northern England](https://en.wikipedia.org/wiki/Northern_England).